ebullient/campaign-notes/compendium/Phandalin/Sister Garaele.md

 ## Relationships

-Sister Garaele is a member of [The Harpers](../Factions/The%20Harpers.md), a scattered network of adventurers and spies who advocate equality and covertly oppose the abuse of power.
+Sister Garaele is a member of the [Harpers](../groups/Harpers.md), a scattered network of adventurers and spies who advocate equality and covertly oppose the abuse of power.

 Friends:
 * [Linene Graywind](Linene%20Graywind.md)